-Treats heart failure, high blood pressure, and some forms of kidney disease in dogs and cats
+- Treats heart failure, high blood pressure, and some forms of kidney disease in dogs and cats

-Dilates the veins and decreases fluid retention
+- Dilates the veins and decreases fluid retention

-How it works:
+How it Works:

 Lisinopril is an ACE inhibitor used to dilate blood vessels in the treatment of high blood pressure, congestive heart failure and some types of kidney disease in dogs and cats.

 Do not stop giving this medication without your veterinarian's approval.
 A missed dose can result in a sudden rise in blood pressure.